 - Failure to carry out procedures for tax declaration and payment upon transfer of capital;

-– Failure to carry out legal procedures for a notice of suspension;
+- Failure to carry out legal procedures for notice of suspension;

 - Direct consultation via phone, mobile phone, email on related issues.

 - Providing package services customized to each client’s scope and requirements of services according to each job.
-The package services include full review of all compliance and risk remediation dossiers, completion of documentation system, implementation to meet arising requirements, application of new regulations towards optimal benefits.
+The package services include full review of all compliance of granting business license and risk remediation dossiers, completion of documentation system, implementation to meet arising requirements, application of new regulations towards optimal benefits.